harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-macos-build-infra-with-anka-registry.md

 * A Mac node (such as a Mac Mini) in the Anka registry cluster.
 This node has Anka virtualization software installed.

-* A Mac VM template in the Anka registry.
+* A VM template in the registry.
 You can use this to create VMs on other nodes as you add them to the registry.

 :::note
 Harness recommends that you also enable token authentication on the registry host.
 For details, go to [Configuring Token Authentication](https://docs.veertu.com/anka/anka-build-cloud/advanced-security-features/token-authentication) in the Anka documentation.
 :::

-###  Add other Mac nodes and VM templates to the Anka registry

-Now that you've gone through the workflow for setting up one node and VM template, you can add more nodes and templates as needed.
-AAfter you join a node to the cluster, it can pull templates from the registry and use them to create nodes.

 ### Install the Harness delegate and runner
 Set up the Harness delegate and runner on the same node as your Anka controller and registry or on a separate node.

-You can run your delegate and runner on [Docker](define-a-docker-build-infrastructure.md), [MacOS](./define-macos-build-infra-with-anka-registry.md), [AWS](/./set-up-an-aws-vm-build-infrastructure.md), [Azure](./define-a-ci-build-infrastructure-in-azure.md), and [Google Cloud Platform](./define-a-ci-build-infrastructure-in-google-cloud-platform.md) build infrastructures.
+You can run your delegate and runner on [Docker](define-a-docker-build-infrastructure.md), [MacOS](./define-macos-build-infra-with-anka-registry.md), [AWS](./set-up-an-aws-vm-build-infrastructure.md), [Azure](./define-a-ci-build-infrastructure-in-azure.md), and [Google Cloud Platform](./define-a-ci-build-infrastructure-in-google-cloud-platform.md) build infrastructures.

 ### Update the Anka controller and Harness delegate